-Bob Henry was recently invited to do an interview regarding the latest Spa treatment regimens, on The Talking Alternative with Sam Liebowitz.
+Bob Henry was invited to do an interview regarding the latest Spa treatment regimens, on The Talking Alternative with Sam Liebowitz.
 Below is a video excerpt from that interview discussing how the salt inhalation rooms Robert D. Henry Architects designed for a 5-star Wellness Hotel in Guangzhou, China, might be a possible solution to the poor air quality in China.
 Salt inhalation helps to clear the lungs and reduce moisture in the bronchial system providing improved breathing for those suffering from air pollution, bronchitis and general respiratory problems.
 We designed a whole wellness regimen where guests move from the salt room into a temperate relaxation room then into a snow chamber.
 The hot to cold can boost the immune system, clears the lungs and is the perfect remedy to China’s inner city pollution problem.

 We also discuss how many major world leaders are becoming more aware of the need to encourage health and wellness initiatives within their countries.

-Bob Henry recently spoke at the 8th Annual Global Spa and Wellness Summit (GSWS), held in Marrakesh, Morocco.
+Bob Henry spoke at the 8th Annual Global Spa and Wellness Summit (GSWS), held in Marrakesh, Morocco.
 The Summit shines a light on the $3.4 trillion wellness industry and was attended by futurists, economists, and wellness experts.
 He presented a ”Peek Into the Future” about the impact the design of architecture and interiors can have on the emerging trends within the wellness sector.